vimson/library/README.md

-CakePHP Revision Behavior
+My Libraries
 =====================================
+Can use as a reference or future use.

- - Revision behavior for CakePHP with DynamoDB as Datastore
+1. Revision behavior using DynamoDB as storage
+2. CahngeLog behavior using DynamoDB as storage